ServerDeveloper9447/express-routes-handler/readme.md

 module.exports = {
   name: '/status', // This can be an array.
   disabled: false, // Can be omitted.
 Stops from the endpoint being loaded.
 Default is false
   method: 'get', // Can be omitted.
+Can be an array.
 Default is 'get'
   run: (req, res) => { // Like a normal function
     res.sendStatus(200)
   }